m-maka/CIS-422-Project1/README.md

 The program then outputs a list of directions to the user, which can be used to retrace the route that generated the GPX file.

+## Build Process Summary

+The following section briefly describes the build process for the application.

 ## Subdirectory Information

 src: Contains all python files for the source code of the program.